AlexsLemonade/OpenPBTA-analysis/analyses/snv-callers/README.md

 The resulting MAF and TMB files from this analysis are saved to `snv-callers/results/consensus/` folder and used by downstream analyses.

 Consensus mutations saved to `pbta-snv-consensus-mutation.maf.tsv.gz` are decided from agreement [3 out of 3 of the snv callers used](#02-merge_callersr).
 Mutect2, Strelka2, and Lancet's performances were compared in [Narzisi et al](https://www.nature.com/articles/s42003-018-0023-9.pdf).
 Their [data](https://static-content.springer.com/esm/art%3A10.1038%2Fs42003-018-0023-9/MediaObjects/42003_2018_23_MOESM1_ESM.pdf) suggests that overlapping more callers would reduce the number of false positives called (Supplementary Figure 13, panel d).
+Their use of Medulloblastoma in their investigation further led us to believe this would be applicable to our use case.

 Tumor Mutation Burden calculations only used Mutect2 and Strelka2 agreement due to some complications with Lancet's calls [particularly for WXS data](https://github.com/AlexsLemonade/OpenPBTA-analysis/tree/master/analyses/snv-callers/lancet-wxs-tests) and its tendency to have a coding region bias

 See comparison of the performances of all four original callers used [here](https://cansavvy.github.io/openpbta-notebook-concept/snv-callers/compare_snv_callers_plots.nb.html).
 VarDict was dropped because it suspiciously called very low VAF mutations that only it and none of the other three callers identified.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->